 I had a chance to quickly check it out last week — my wife was waiting outside with our dog, so I couldn’t stay very long — but I did note that the focus this time is more on sales.
 There’s a great selection on display though, and I think the prices are pretty good, so well worth checking out if you’re looking to stock up on some good reads.
 I do also love that they hung issues around the space (and outside the shop) — another thing I want to steal for the next SNOW Magazine Cafe.

-The video you see above was put together by the organizers, and gives you a great peek at what to expect from the show.
+This video was put together by the organizers, and gives you a great peek at what to expect from the show.

 Update: I’ve been told by organizers that every magazine included in the show can actually be read on the premises, they are not just being sold.
 So definitely take the time to drop by and browsed through a great selection of titles.
 It should also be noted that the space is right by the store’s cafe area.